vortex-particles/vortex-particles.github.io/set_parameters.md

 - A cell will be flagged as refinable if it hosts more (or equal) particles than this threshold.
 This parameter is crucial to control the number of patches (and, thus, to keep memory usage and CPU time contained).
 If you think that the code is creating too many patches, you may want to increase this parameter.
 If you think that the code is underresolving important regions, you may want to decrease it.

 ```
-Minimum size of a refinement patch to be accepted -------------------->
+Minimum size of a refinement patch to be accepted (<0: octree-like)--->
-6
+-6
 ```
+- If this parameter is negative (default), the refinement will be octree-like, meaning that given blocks of the domain (of size NAMRX, defined in the [compilation parameters](get_vortexp#compilation-time-parameters) section) will be flagged for refinement if they contain enough refinable cells.
+This is the default behaviour, and it is recommended for most cases.

-- Not all refinable cells get finally refined, but only if they are going to be covered by a patch whose minimum extent (measured in number of fine, i.e. refined, cells) is at least this number.
+- If the parameter is positive, the refinement is more dynamic, and refinement regions can overlap to ensure an adequate coverage of the largest amount of refinable cells.
+Not all refinable cells get finally refined, but only if they are going to be covered by a patch whose minimum extent (measured in number of fine, i.e. refined, cells) is at least this number.
 The lower the value, the more aggressive the refinement.
 However, it will importantly increase the computational cost.
 A reasonable value is around 6-8, although in test runs it may be advisable to start with a larger number (i.e., 20) to decrease the computing time.

 ```
 Cells not to be refined from the border (base grid) ------------------>